 In Figure 2, the orbital behavior of the two-population competition model can be observed.
 In the picture, it can be seen that the orbits of the Lycosa and Enoplognatha population numbers, which move away from the fixed point E_1 , move closer to the fixed point E_2 .
 However, after that, the orbits of the two spider populations, which initially approached the fixed point E_2 , then moved away from it.
 This is because the stability around the fixed point E_2 is unstable (a saddle point).
 Then the orbits that move away from the fixed points E_1 and E_2 approach the fixed points E_3 and E_4 .
-The orbits of the Lycosa population and the Enoplognatha population that approach the fixed point E_3 is stable (node point).
-Meanwhile, the orbit that initially moves towards the fixed point E_4 then moves away from that fixed point.
+The orbits of the Lycosa population and the Enoplognatha population that approach the fixed point E_3 move towards that fixed point.
 This is because the stability around the fixed point E_4 is unstable (a saddle point).
+Meanwhile, the orbit that initially moves towards the fixed point E_4 is unstable (a saddle point).